 Successful email marketing requires more than powerful copy and appealing design.
 Before words and images can start helping you connect and convert, they have to get a chance to reach real individuals.
-Many marketers forget that, and they still make mistakes that cost them lost opportunities.
-The good news it’s all in your power to make sure your emails land in the intended inbox.
-In this article, I’ve identified the top 3 email marketing mistakes that sabotage performance and explain how you can fix them.
+Many marketers forget that, and they still make mistakes that cost them opportunities.
+The good news is that it’s all in your power to make sure your emails land in the intended inbox.
+In this article, I'm going to identify the top 3 most common email marketing mistakes that sabotage performance and explain how you can fix them.

-Do you separate the types of emails you send?
+Not separating the types of emails you send

 In email marketing, your sender reputation is paramount – much like in real life, your brand perception can precede who you really are.
-Sometimes, your reputation as a sender suffers for various reasons, such as using a messy email list or your content not getting enough engagement.
+Sometimes, your reputation as a sender suffers for various reasons, such as a messy email list or low engagement metrics.
 What matters is to not allow your potentially tainted reputation to affect your transactional communication.
 This is why separating the types of emails you send is best practice.

-As both IPs and domains contribute to your sender reputation, have a dedicated IP and domain name for each type of email you send.
+As both IPs and domains contribute to your sender reputation, you should have a dedicated IP and domain name for each type of email you send.

 - for critical, transactional messages, use the name of your company in the domain, like @kapwing.com.